cianshannon/IMDB-Sentimental-Analysis/README.md

 ## Dataset

 The dataset used is the IMDB Dataset of 50K Movie Reviews available on Kaggle 'https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews/data'.
-Ensure that the dataset file `IMDB_Dataset.csv` is available in the project directory or modify the file path in the script accordingly.
+I was unable to add the `IMDB_Dataset.csv` file to GitHub as it was too large so it must be downloaded from Kaggle to use this project.

 ## Project Structure